The cities of Normandy during the 1944 battles

 The Americans are unable to take the village of Portbail definitively, the latter being still bitterly defended by the Germans.
 The latter are keeping American lines under pressure, with regular infiltration and permanent bombing.
 On June 22, the 357th IR launched a counterattack located south of the Olonde estuary to give a breath of air, but failed to hold Portbail is abandoned to their opponents.
 German prisoners are nevertheless captured and escorted to US lines: Colonel Charles Bowler King, Intelligence Officer (G-2) at the 7th Corps General Staff, is killed by a sniper German near Le Village, south of Portbail.
 During the afternoon, he observed the movement of American patrols and prisoners crossing the estuary at low tide.
 Missing, his body is found only twelve days later by the inhabitants of the hamlet.

-On June 30, the regiment was relieved of position by the 315th Infantry Regiment (79th Infantry Division), which took over the defense of the front line.
-It was not until July 6 that the Americans of the 315th Infantry Regiment finally liberated Portbail, after the withdrawal of the Germans to the south.
+On 30 June, the regiment was relieved by the 315th Infantry Regiment (79th Infantry Division), which took over the defense of the front line.
+It was not until 6 July that the Americans of the 315th Infantry Regiment left Portbail for good, after the offensive launched by the VIII US Corps towards the south.

 Map of Portbail: